void-13/Navigation/README.md

 # Navigation
-A simple program in Python sowing navigation using Dictionaries
+A simple program in Python showing navigation using Dictionaries